nadargevishwajeet230206/delta-demo/README.md

 # delta-demo
-Tis is a Demo for Git &amp; Github class
+Tis is a Demo for Git &amp; Github class.